adarshdas1995/Chest-Xray-Classification-using-DL/README.md

-This is a git-repo for my implementation of CheXNet on RSNA dataset to detect pnuemonia from chest xrays.
+This is a git-repo for my implementation of Deep Learning models like Convolutional Auto Encoders and my own CNN architecture for classification of  Chest Xrays
-It is a pytorch implementation.